Want the perfect workout program?

 This is a big compound movement that works many upper body muscles, but the main movers are your chest and triceps.

-The reverse grip does two things, it takes stress off your shoulders/shoulder joint (and elbow joint) and places more emphasis on the triceps and upper pecs.
+The reverse grip does two things, it takes stress off your shoulder muscles and shoulder joints (and elbow joint) and places more emphasis on the triceps and upper pecs.

 For the triceps, it is particularly effective for the medial head.